Denbighshire Hussars: Memorials

-There is a memorial to the 17 men of 29th (Denbighshire) Company Imperial Yeomanry who died on active service during the Second Boer War inside St Giles Parish Church in Wrexham.IWM War Memorial Register Ref 31127.
+There is a memorial to the 17 men of 29th (Denbighshire) Company Imperial Yeomanry who died on active service during the Second Boer War inside St Giles' Church in Wrexham.IWM War Memorial Register Ref 31127.

+A regimental memorial to the Denbighshire Hussars, commemorating the regiment from raising in 1796 to the end of its cavalry incarnation in 1920 and listing its battle honours, is near the north door of the nave of St Asaph Cathedral.

 Battle honours

 The Denbighshire Yeomanry was awarded the following battle honours (honours in bold are emblazoned on the guidon):